-The Department for (Digital), Culture, Media and Sport (DCMS) is the workplace of Strike and Robin’s client Jasper Chiswell, the Minister for Culture.
+The Department for (Digital), Culture, Media and Sport (DCMS) in the Government Offices building, Great George Street is the workplace of Strike and Robin’s client Jasper Chiswell, the Minister for Culture.
 We first see it when Robin goes to update Chiswell on the case.
-It is described as a “large white Edwardian building a few minutes away from the Palace of Wesminster” with its “stone swags, its columns and its neoclassical façade”.
+It is described as a “large white Edwardian building a few minutes away from the Palace of Westminster” with its “stone swags, its columns and its neoclassical façade.”

-Robin enters Chiswell’s office and they talk about the upcoming Olympics and Robin’s undercover work in the House of Commons.
-During their conversation, they are interrupted by the Minister for Sport, Della Winn, who mistakenly thinks Robin was a fencer who was on the English team with Freddie.
+Robin enters Chiswell’s office, and they talk about the upcoming Olympics and Robin’s undercover work in the House of Commons.
+As they exit the office, they are interrupted by the Minister for Sport, Della Winn, who mistakenly thinks Robin was a fencer on the English team with Freddie Chiswell.

 You can find the DCMS on Google Maps here: